Routing Structure Explained

 Routing Hierarchy

-The hierarchy of routing components is structured as follows:
+The structure of routing in PortPro is organized as follows:

 Terminology Updates and New Features